csieber/hvbench-tutorial/tutorials/Tutorial2.md

 ```

 **Note**: You can remove the *-d* to run docker in foreground and see the kafka/etcd output if there is a problem.
+**Note**: If you previously started and stopped the container, you may encounter problems with kafka/zookeeper.
+Use *docker ps -a* to get the IDs of the previously started containers and remove them with *docker rm*.

 Install the hvbench-api: